okay. released recently and it’s already one of my favorites!

 5. Curtains Close

-So this song was not at all what I was expecting it to be about.
-Apparently, Ben grew up with the “ideal”-looking family, yet his parents ended their 20-year marriage around the time he went off to university.
-So this track is about revealing to the world the reality behind a “perfect family.”
+This song was in no way what I expected it to be about.
+Biss grew up with the “ideal”-looking family, only for his parents to end their 20-year marriage around the time he left for university.
+“Curtains Close” is revealing to the world the reality behind a “perfect family”–taking that closer look at the perfect-looking world that “Pretty Little Distance” describes.
 It’s such an emotionally vulnerable track that “properly shows the band’s softer side” (New Noise Magazine).

 6. No Way Out

-What’s cool about this track is that the vocals are split between Patty and Ben.
-The song is about how we all have two versions of ourselves: our true, damaged selves; and the “ideal” version of ourselves that we project in public.
-Patty sings the part of “my true and flawed self,” and Ben sings “from the perspective of my [Patty’s] alternate, designed self” (Rock Sound interview).
-To have someone else singing lyrics about your public self is an interesting concept.
+“Soap” is about the two versions of ourselves: the true, damaged selves; and the “ideal” version of ourselves that we project in public.
+The vocals on the track are split between Walters and Biss: Walters sings the part of “my true and flawed self,” and Biss sings “from the perspective of my [Walters’] alternate, designed self” (Rock Sound).

-Interestingly, this song is named after Ben’s grandfather, whom he visited in the hospital right before leaving to record okay.
-That moment of seeing his grandfather in a pained state inspired Ben to write a song “not about him dying…but those moments when you really fear the inevitable” (Rock Sound interview).
-The music for this song has an eerie, moody tone that fits Ben’s description of the song’s point.
+“Austen” is named after Biss’ grandfather, whom he visited in the hospital right before leaving to record okay.
+Seeing his grandfather in such a weak, pained state inspired Biss to write a song “not about him dying…but those moments when you really fear the inevitable” (Rock Sound).
+The music for this song has an eerie, moody tone that fits the topic.

 9. Until I Return

-You know how every band has at least one song that’s about the band significant others?
-This is that song.
-It’s about the band’s girlfriends, who constantly worry about the boys and “try to console us whilst we’re perpetually away” (Rock Sound interview).
-I find that really sweet and a fresh take on the whole “writing a song for band girlfriends” idea.
+“Until I Return” is AS IT IS’ one song about the band members’ significant others.
+The song is about how the girlfriends constantly worry about the boys and “try to console us whilst we’re perpetually away” (Rock Sound).
+Such a perspective is a sweet and fresh take on the whole “writing a song for band girlfriends” idea.

 11. Still Remembering

-AS IT IS always includes at least one acoustic or slower song on each album, and it’s always this beautiful, heart-wrenching song.
-“Still Remembering” fits right into this trend, and doesn’t disappoint!
-This track is a classic pop punk “acoustic ballad about a love lost” (Stitched Sound) that will make you want to cry with its beautiful lyrics and sound.♫
+AS IT IS always includes at least one acoustic or slower song on each album, and it’s always beautiful and heart-wrenching.
+“Still Remembering” continues this trend, and is just as emotional as the others.
+The song is a classic pop punk “acoustic ballad about a love lost” that will make you want to cry with its beautiful lyrics and sound (Stitched Sound).

 Go check out AS IT IS on Facebook, Instagram, and Twitter, and head on over to their website for info on tour dates and new music!
-If you like what you read here, give this blog a follow (button below)!
-And head on over here for link to my social media, where I regularly update about new blogs!
-If you’re a band or artist looking for promotion opportunities, feel free to email me if you’d like to be considered for a future blog post!
+If you like what you read, give this blog a follow (button below)!
+Be sure to check out my social media, where I regularly update about new blogs!